Data-Science-for-Linguists-2020/Twitter-Positivity-Analysis/progress_report.md

 - I chose to go with GNU General Public License v3.0 because I wanted people to be able to use and modify my work and data, but ultimately give credit when they do.
 - The old data I pushed has the same license as I mentioned last time, but the data I used to build the classifier is also open to use as long as Sentiment140 is listed as the source.

+---

+# 3rd Progress Report
+## 4/15/2020

+## Current Progress
+- Further cleaning of the tweets 2011 and 2019 datasets.
+Removed unecessary punctuation and stopwords.
+- Used new big data techniques to work with a huge 15M line classfier.
+- Improved performance of classifier from 50%.
+Used pipeline to build multinomial naive bayes with 76% accuracy.
+- Looked into various data analysis and visualization methods such as a word cloud for positive and negative classified tweets.

+## Final tweaks
+- Add more visuals and descriptions to the data in order to contextualize it.
+- Clean up and organize the presentation.